joshua-rdrgz/pocketwatch/apps/api/README.md

-# Model Metrics API
+# Pocketwatch API

-This is the backend API server for Model Metrics, built with Node.js and Express.js.
+This is the backend API server for Pocketwatch, built with Node.js and Express.js.

 ## Getting Started